khanlab/Khanlab_Tutorials/README.md

 * Python for scientific programming: Oct 18
   * Intro to pycharm IDE
   * Setup pycharm like matlab
-  * Python for matlab users
+  * Python for matlab users (Tristan doesn't use pycharm a ton but could help with some of this)
   * Pip for finding and obtaining python packages

 * Jupyter notebooks and Python best practices: Oct 25
   * Introduction to Jupyter
   * Customizing Pycharm
-  * Setting up a virtual environment (and why it’s useful)
+  * Setting up a virtual environment (and why it’s useful) (Tristan can help)
   * GIT and pycharm